‘Democracy has prevailed’: Biden at inauguration

-46th President of the United Stated Joe Biden declared after being swearing in, “Democracy has prevailed.”…reports Arul Louis
+46th President of the United States Joe Biden declared after being swearing in, “Democracy has prevailed.”…reports Arul Louis

 Joe Biden was sworn-in as President and Kamala Harris as Vice President in a historic ceremony to take the leadership of a nation ravaged by the Covid-19 pandemic and riven by deep political hostility.